AdobeDocs/experience-manager-screens.en/help/user-guide/screens-release-notes-fp-201905.md

 * **Emergency Channel**

-This use case example emphasizes on creating and managing an emergency channel that the content author can switch from a sequence channel if there is a precondition.
+This use case example emphasizes on creating and managing an emergency channel that the Content Author can switch from a sequence channel if there is a precondition.

-See **[Emergency Channel](emergency-channel.md)** Use Case for more details.
+See **[Emergency Channel](emergency-channel.md)** use case for more details.

 * **Embedding a REACT application using the AEM SPA Editor and Integrating with AEM Screens Analytics**